-During the first quarter of 2023, management committed to an action to restructure certain parts of the Company to enable it to prioritize investments in the fastest growing areas of the business.
+During the first quarter of 2023, management committed to an action to restructure certain parts of the Company to enable it to prioritize investments in the fastest growing areas of the business. ("Q1 2023 Action").
 As a result, certain headcount reductions were necessary.
 The Company incurred \$20.7 million related to this action during the year ended December 31, 2023.
-The Company does not expect to incur material additional charges related to this action.
+The Company does not expect to incur any material additional charges related to this action.

-The Company launched its FlexBase program in May 2022, which is a flexible workspace arrangement that allows employees to choose to work from their home office, a Company office or a combination of both, which is a significant change to the way employees worked prior to the program.
+The Company launched its FlexBase program in May 2022, which is a flexible workspace arrangement that allows employees to choose to work from their home office, a Company office, an approved workspace, or a combination of both, all three, which is a significant change to the way employees worked prior to the program.
 The Company began to identify certain facilities that were no longer needed in the fourth quarter of 2021.
-As a result, impairments of right-of-use assets and facility-related assets were recognized.
+As a result, impairments of right-of-use assets and facility-related assets property and equipment were recognized.
 The Company has incurred expenses of \$27.7 million, \$3.6 million and \$3.8 million during the years ended December 31, 2023, 2022 and 2021, respectively, related to this program.
 As the Company continues to execute its FlexBase program, additional charges related to this action are expected to occur into early 2024, however, the Company does not expect to incur any material additional restructuring charges related to this action.

-As a result of MUFG's suspension of GO-NET's operations, the Company recognized as a restructuring charge an impairment of \$ 7.5 million during the year ended December 31, 2022, primarily related to certain capitalized internal-use software assets that will no longer be used in operations or will not generate sufficient future cash flows to support their values.
-The Company does not expect to incur any additional charges related to this action.
+As a result of MUFG's MUFG's suspension of GO-NET's GO-NET's operations, the Company recognized as a restructuring charge an impairment of \$7.5 million during the year ended December 31, 2022.
+This charge primarily related to the impairment of certain capitalized internal-use software assets that will were no longer be used in operations or will not were unable to generate sufficient future cash flows to support their carrying values.
+The Company does not expect to incur anticipate incurring any additional charges related to this action.

-The Company also recognizes restructuring charges for redundant employees, facilities, contracts and capitalized internal-use software assets associated with completed acquisitions.
-Restructuring charges related to acquisitions were not material in any of the years ended December 31, 2023, 2022 and 2021.
+The At times the Company also recognizes restructuring charges related to completed acquisitions for severance and related expenses paid to redundant employees, facilities, fees paid to terminate redundant contracts and impairments of redundant long-lived assets, primarily duplicative facility-related assets, acquired intangible assets and capitalized internal-use software assets associated with completed acquisitions.
+Restructuring software.
+The Company does not expect to incur material additional charges related to acquisitions were not material in any of past acquisitions.

+The following table summarizes the Company's restructuring charges during the years ended December 31, 2023 December 31, 2024, 2023 and 2022 and 2021. (in thousands).